Year Listed: 2002

 In 2002, the barn was in danger of being relocated to the National Ranching Heritage Center in Lubbock, Texas.
 Once listed on the Most Endangered Places, Colorado Preservation, Inc. secured support from U.S. Representative Scott McInnis to keep the barn in Colorado.
 An agreement was reached with then owner Transit Mix, to relocate their operation away from the site.
 Funding was secured from several sources, including the State Historical Fund, for the City of Pueblo to purchase the barn and two adjoining acres and to conduct an assessment of the building’s condition in 2004.
 An Architectural and Historical Archaeology Assessment was also completed in December 2006.
 Additional funding was granted by Scenic Byways to study an interpretive roadside pull-off for the site.
 An informational sign was placed to educate visitors on the importance of the site.
 The next step is rehabilitating the barn for future use as a possible interpretive site on a riparian trail along the Arkansas River.
 Restoration steps include replacing the temporary roofing, restoring the cupola, replacing the severely damaged masonry (possibly from the same quarry as the original stone), and deciding whether to repair or tear down the 1940s addition.

 A collaborative effort between local governments, nonprofit organizations, Colorado Preservation, Inc. and dedicated citizens created the Goodnight Barn Stakeholders group, which meets to discuss future plans for the building and fundraising efforts.
-The $42,000 stabilization project will begin in the fall of 2014.
+The $42,000 stabilization project began in the fall of 2014.